edWebDev00/rock-paper-scissors/README.md

 function game
     - call playRound function inside
     - play a 5 round game that keeps score and reports winner at end

+Reflection:
+    My first javascript progam is in the bag.
+THe most important lessons I learned were regarding functions, parameters and scope, basically block scope and global.
+I learned about those things in reading, but they didn't really sink in until I was using them to solve problems.
+Which leads me to believe that PROBLEMS = LEARNING.